illinois-stat528/stat528sp24/README.md

 # News

-* Aster notes added.
-HW7 coming soon.
+* HW7 is now posted.
+It is due May 1st at 11:59 PM.

-* Generalized linear mixed model and generalized estimating equation notes, and HW6 are posted.
-HW6 is due on 04/19 at 11:59 PM
+* Multivariate regression notes are now posted.

 * [stat528materials](https://github.com/DEck13/stat528materials) software package is now available.
 This package contains documentation for the CCSO data set.